monsoonmaelstrom/book2/book2.md

 “Me and mine.”

-He thinks for a moment, and then moves the chart around, before finally pointing and saying, “Here. (( ??? )).”
+He thinks for a moment, and then moves the chart around, before finally pointing and saying, “Here.
+Cape Deila.”

 I nod.
-“And when will reach (( ??? )).”
+“And when will we reach Cape Deila.”

 “About five days from now.”